If your USB-C power adapter isn't charging your Mac laptop

 Unplug the power adapter from the wall, wait 30 seconds, then plug the adapter back in:

-If your Mac laptop starts charging after you plug the power adapter back in, this might indicate an issue with line noise (disruption caused by stray electromagnetic signals) from your power outlet.
-The power adapter automatically shuts off when its built-in voltage protection feature senses line noise from an outlet.
+If your Mac laptop starts charging after you've plugged the power adapter back in, this may indicate an issue with line noise (disruption caused by stray electromagnetic signals) from your plug socket.
+The power adapter will shut off automatically when its built-in voltage protection feature senses line noise from a socket.

-Some possible sources of line noise include lights with ballasts, refrigerators, or mini-refrigerators that are on the same electrical circuit as the outlet you're using.
-Plugging the power adapter into an uninterruptible power supply (UPS) or an outlet that's on a different circuit can help.
+Some possible sources of line noise include lights with ballasts, refrigerators or mini-refrigerators that are on the same electrical circuit as the socket you're using.
+Plugging the power adapter into an uninterruptible power supply (UPS) or a socket that's on a different circuit can help.

-If your power adapter continues to turn itself off when connected to a known good outlet, take your adapter to an Apple Authorized Service Provider or Apple Store for further evaluation.
+If your power adapter continues to turn itself off when connected to a known-good socket, take your adapter to an Apple Authorised Service Provider or Apple Store for further evaluation.

-Sometimes when you plug the power adapter into the wall, you may see a spark.
-This is usually normal and can occur when you plug any electrical appliance into a live outlet.
-If the spark comes from somewhere other than the blades of the plug, if you experience any damage or discoloration of the adapter, or if you have other concerns about sparking, contact Apple.
+Sometimes when you plug the power adapter into a plug socket, you may see a spark.
+This is usually normal and can occur when you plug any electrical appliance into a live socket.
+If the spark comes from somewhere other than the blades of the plug, if you experience any damage or discolouration of the adapter, or if you have other concerns about sparking, contact Apple.

-Learn how to check the AC plug, USB-C cable, and USB-C ports.
+Find out how to check the AC plug, USB-C cable and USB-C ports.

 Try another AC plug

-Your power adapter comes with a removable AC plug that has the blades you insert into an electrical outlet.
-If your Mac laptop doesn't charge when using the AC plug (duckhead) with the power adapter, try it with another Apple AC plug, or try using an Apple Power Adapter Extension Cable (sold separately).
+Your power adapter comes with a removable AC plug that has the blades for inserting into an electrical socket.
+If your Mac laptop doesn’t charge when using the AC plug (duckhead) with the power adapter, try it with another Apple AC plug, or try using an Apple Power Adapter Extension Cable (sold separately).

 Check the USB-C cable

 Your Mac laptop comes with a USB-C cable that charges the computer.
 You can find out if this cable is causing your charging issue by trying another USB-C cable.
-Some USB-C cables only support data transfer and won't charge your Mac, so make sure the cable you try supports charging.
+Some USB-C cables only support data transfer and won’t charge your Mac, so make sure the cable you’re using supports charging.